ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: System Design

 \subsection{Theory of Operation}

+\mr{} presents an object-oriented state programming model to the developer. \textit{State code}, in the context of GUI development, refers to the part of the application that manages the data and logic that determine the state of the user interface.
+The global state store in Redux is typically represented as a tree of stored variables and the associated functions to transform them.
+The concept of state in declarative UIs is similar to the model in the model-view-controller (MVC) programming models.

-\mr{} presents an object-oriented state programming model to the developer.
-As mentioned in \autoref{sec:ui-history}, in frameworks like React, UI development is moving towards separating the UI from the state, so that there is a unidirectional data flow from the state to the UI\@.
-This trend allows \mr{} to use multimodal commands to change the same state and update the UI accordingly, maximizing the reuse of existing GUI code (\ref{f:maximize-reuse}).
+As mentioned in \autoref{sec:ui-history}, in frameworks like React, UI development is moving towards separating the UI from the state.
+Developers define functions (\textit{components}) that convert the state into UI.
+Each UI component receives part of the state and renders the UI in an HTML-like format.
+Components can sometimes render a part of their state using another component in a compositional way (e.g., a restaurant menu component can use menu item components to render each food item, and the restaurant menu components host a list to organize the menu item components).
+Therefore, there is a unidirectional data flow from the state to the UI\@ so that the state update is automatically reflected on the UI without any additional code from the developers.
+In comparison, in a typical MVC paradigm, the controller simultaneously updates the model (state) and the UI to keep them in sync.
+The unidirectional data flow feature in declarative UIs (compared to MVC) allows data to be updated outside of GUI input because data updates are no longer entangled with UI update code in MVC's controller code.
+This feature allows \mr{} to use multimodal commands to change the same state and update the UI accordingly, maximizing the reuse of existing GUI code (\ref{f:maximize-reuse}).

-However, in these existing frameworks, the state is simplified to a single data store with functional transforms (actions) on the data store.
-The monolithic state makes it difficult to compose multiple actions involving different modalities in one command (\ref{i:combine-multiple-actions-content}).

-\mr{} introduces the object-oriented programming model to the state of a declarative UI app.
-The object-oriented state model naturally separates the content and actions in the app.
-The content is usually defined as properties of the state objects, and the actions are defined as methods of the state objects.